-There's quite a selection of sheet metal auto body panels available for classic cars, and deciding where to start can be daunting.
+Classic car rust repair can seem like a daunting challenge, especially if you're relatively new to automotive restoration.
 The best path to take will ultimately depend on where you start.
 Do you have slight rust in a non-critical area, such as the edge of a fender?
 Is road salt eating your quarter panels?
 Are the great outdoors entering your interior from the floor or the roof?
-Read on as we explain the basics of repairing and restoring classic car auto body panels.
+Read on as we explain the basics of repairing rust and restoring classic car auto body panels.

 Many cars have body panels of immense proportions.
 The Impala, or any other full size Chevrolet passenger car can have quarter panels as long as 7-1/2 feet!
 In these cases, a complete reproduction quarter panel can be fairly expensive.